Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Universal effective temperature for the boundaries of optically thick disk regions

 \section{Universal effective temperature for the boundaries of optically thick disk regions}

-Before we solve the global radial structure of a dust-free, self-gravitating disk, we will use a local model based on a given midplane density $\rho$ and temperature $T$ to illustrate the universal outer $T_{\rm eff}$ phenomenon, regardless of the details of the radial distribution $T(R), \rho(R)$.
+In this section, we will use a local model based on a given midplane density $\rho$ and temperature $T$ to illustrate the universal outer $T_{\rm eff}$ phenomenon, regardless of the details of the radial distribution $T(R), \rho(R)$.

 Using the approximate condition for marginal gravitational instability ($Q\approx 1$; \citealt{Goodman2003})

 and the Eddington Equation of state

 we can write down the vertical scale height $H = c_s/\Omega$ in local parameters